CavernCrawlers/CavernCrawlers.github.io/TierZeroSpells.md

 - **Save:** none
 - **Components:** Gestures & Incantations

 By means of this spell, the mage uses the power of a sigil to heal or mend a given object.
-The sigil selected when casting this spell must match the target type (Person for healing a sapient being, Beast to heal an animal, Earth to mend a stone wall, etc).
+The sigil selected when casting this spell must match the target type (Humanoid for healing a sapient being, Beast to heal an animal, Earth to mend a stone wall, etc).

 If used to heal a living being, this spell will heal 1 HP.

 If used on an inanimate object, 1 Tiny area of material will be made whole.
 This area may be increased by 1 category per +1 rank.
 Thus, to mend a cut hemp rope, the mage would apply the Plant sigil at rank zero.
-To mend a 10 x 10 x 5 foot section of castle wall (500 cubic feet) would require casting the spell at Rank 3 (for a Large area of effect).
+To mend a 10 x 10 x 5 foot section of castle wall (500 cubic feet) would require casting the spell at Rank 3 (for a Large area of effect) using the Earth sigil.

 *Upcasting*